KnisSukparangsee/Game-of-Life/README.md

 # Game-of-Life
 # Description
 This program simulates Game Of Life in the terminal.
+Inspired by [Robert Heaton](https://robertheaton.com/2018/07/20/project-2-game-of-life/).
 According to [wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), the rules are as follows.
 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.